 The parcel consists of a mosaic of oak savannah mixed with Arctostaphylos chaparral, with several patches of grassland (Figure 3).
-Some of the chaparral has been cleared in the past (Figure 10) and this is an ideal location for cultivation since there are few native species coming back in this area for whatever reason.
-Several watercourses and one potential wetland were identified at the time of the survey, and these are located in the eastern portion of the site in the oak woodland.
-The property has not been grazed or burned recently and the species composition is reflective of this land use, with large mature oak trees and expanses of unburned manzanita chaparral that extend right up to the eastern border of houses in Hidden Valley Lake.
-The specific community descriptions below are organized based on the zones that were surveyed, and the floristic results presented in Appendix B. Overall, the north parcel consists of approximately 50% mixed Quercus-Pinus woodland, 40% oak and manzanita chaparral, and 10% annual grassland.
-The grassland has been treated below along with the oak woodland since there is no distinct separation between these community types and the woodland is more savannah-like in places.
-Chaparral has been treated separately however since much of the chaparral is disturbed and is clearly a different and discrete habitat type and is located in different areas of the parcel than the oak woodland/grassland (Figure 3).
-There is little differentiating the vegetation surrounding the Class II and III watercourses and potential wetland, although there are a few unique species and these have been described at the end of Section 2.2.2.
+Due to the location of the property on the top of a porous volcanic ridge, there are no onsite watercourses or wetlands apparent at the time of the survey.
+The property has not been grazed or burned recently and the species composition is reflective of this land use, with large mature oak trees and manzanita shrubs that frequently exceed 10' in height.
+The specific community descriptions below are organized based on the zones that were surveyed, and the floristic results presented in Appendix B. Overall, the north parcel consists of approximately 50% mixed Quercus-Pinus woodland, 40% oak and manzanita woodland, and 10% annual grassland.
+The grassland has been treated below along with the oak woodland since the woodland is more savannahlike in places.